Last updated: October 14, 2025

 DMDM hydantoin prevents microbial growth in water-based products.
 The molecule slowly releases formaldehyde.
 The release depends on time, temperature, and water.
 That chemistry preserves shelf life.
 Critics argue the tradeoff harms users.
 Formaldehyde can trigger contact dermatitis.
 Sensitized users may react at low levels.

 Public sources link formaldehyde to cancer at high exposures.
 Cosmetic levels are usually far lower.
 The dispute turns on sensitization and cumulative exposure.
 Plaintiffs focus on chronic scalp contact.
 They also cite shower heat and steam.
 Those conditions could raise exposure slightly.
 Defense teams counter that exposures remain tiny.
-They argue levels fall under accepted thresholds.
+They argue that levels fall under accepted thresholds.

 Evidence Presented So Far